-The girdled goby and Hinsby’s goby are the only two Nesogobius species that have scales on the top of the head behind the eye, with the girdled goby also possessing dark rectangular markings on the side of the body below the midline.
+The girdled goby Nesogobius maccullochi and Hinsby’s gobyi Nesogobius hinsbyi are the only two Nesogobius species that have scales on the top of the head behind the eye.
+The girdled goby has dark rectangular markings on the side of the body below the midline.
 The species is often noticed darting away on shallow sandflats and is frequently mistaken for juvenile flathead.

 Max Size: 7 cm